Hey, How’s Med School?

 Here’s the nearly-fully stocked kitchen.
 Med students from before our time have probably stocked it with random kitchen essentials like pots and pans and silverware (actually, I think the dinnerware and silverware were supplied by the ob/gyn director, from her own pocket).
 Interestingly, there was no cutting board and no soup ladles.
 But there were fondue forks.
 I mean, I guess that shows you other people’s priorities?

 Anyway, it was like living in The Real World house (but less fashionable and more utilitarian), or living in the Grey’s Anatomy house (but without the random hookups).
 Since one of us was usually on call, it meant that mornings consisted of 3 of the 4 of us rushing around trying to get ready.
-I won’t lie to you — neither Aubrey nor I are morning people, so we both would lie around waiting until the last possible moment to start getting ready for the day.
+I won’t lie to you — neither A nor I are morning people, so we both would lie around waiting until the last possible moment to start getting ready for the day.
 (I mean, when your day starts at 5 AM, you want to delay it as much as possible.)
-Since Aubrey and I shared a room, the boys never knew if we had gotten up or if we had slept through our alarms.
+Since A and I shared a room, the boys never knew if we had gotten up or if we had slept through our alarms.
 But, our room was in the hallway between the bathroom and the kitchen, so eventually the noise would wake me up and convince me that I did need to get up.

 I found out a few weeks into the rotation just how much I’d been depending on the random morning noises from the boys as a barometer for when to get up.
-That morning, both boys were out of the house — Jamie was still on call and Josh was driving in from Manhattan that morning.
-I nearly overslept (and Aubrey would have, too, because she was using me as a barometer of when she should get up) and had to run around more than usual just to get to work slightly late.
-When I told Jamie that I hadn’t realized that I needed them banging pots and microwaving stuff and generally being loud in the kitchen to wake me up, he confessed that some mornings when he was getting concerned about the lateness of the hour, he would stomp a little louder in the hallways and even wiggle the doorknob of our room, to make extra noise.
+That morning, both boys were out of the house — J1 was still on call and J2 was driving in from Manhattan that morning.
+I nearly overslept (and A would have, too, because she was using me as a barometer of when she should get up) and had to run around more than usual just to get to work slightly late.
+When I told J1 that I hadn’t realized that I needed them banging pots and microwaving stuff and generally being loud in the kitchen to wake me up, he confessed that some mornings when he was getting concerned about the lateness of the hour, he would stomp a little louder in the hallways and even wiggle the doorknob of our room, to make extra noise.
 How cute is that?
 Too cute.

 Living in a house with my classmates during the same rotation also led to some pretty fun movie/tv-like moments.
 We would cook dinner and talk about our day, while standing in the kitchen and wearing green scrubs.
 We would talk about how much we hated our lives and how cold we were while walking to work at 5:45 AM.
 There were some very minor living arrangement squabbles, but not that many, and not any that any of us cared about, since we were all just sleep-deprived and only bunking together for 6 weeks, anyway (and 1 of those weeks was Thanksgiving, which doesn’t count as a real work week).
 Watching Grey’s Anatomy in the house was hilarious, as well, because of how unrealistic it was.
 During one episode, Cristina and Derek sit in the kitchen on a weekday morning and have a conversation.
 They sit in the kitchen while the beautiful morning sun streams in through the kitchen window.
 Some other episode had Meredith’s alarm clock going off at 6 AM (I think it was supposed to mean it was very early to be awake).
 You guys.
 The life of a surgeon, especially one in late fall, does not involve sunshine.
 It does not involve leisurely breakfasts and conversations in the post-sunrise morning.
 It’s one of running around in the dark, eating on the run, and morning conversations consisting mostly of grunts and clipped sentences.
 Of all the things I’ve seen on Grey’s Anatomy (uh, treating Clostridium difficile with fecal transfer?
 Didelphic uterus?), this was the most inaccurate representation of surgery and surgeons, like, ever.
 I was offended.